Swan-Cross is proud to make available a varied collection of quality choral

 4:00 Prices: * Handbell parts are included only in the PDF version. |

-This anthem is slated to be the second in a collection of anthems titled Songs from the Revelation.
-The text is taken from the Revelation of St. John, chapter 4, verses 8 and 11.
-How do you invoke the ambience of heaven?
-This anthem has two versions: the standard version and a somewhat more challenging and slightly longer advanced version.
-When ordering, please specify which version you want.
-This piece has not yet been performed, but it is under consideration.
-Perhaps you would like to perform the world premiere?
-The demo recordings presented here are done with electro-acoustic instruments. |
+Intended to be the second in a collection of anthems titled Songs from the Revelation Text taken from the Revelation of St. John, chapter 4, verses 8 and 11.
+Two versions: • Standard version in 4/4 • More challenging and slightly longer advanced version, mostly in 7/4 When ordering, please specify which version you want.
+Premiered in the Spring of 2008 by the Centenary United Methodist Church Chancel Choir Demo recordings done with electro-acoustic instruments |

 |||